-From the moment you receive your train ticket and leave your belongings with a shrouded devil worshipper.
-The complimentary glass of Prosecco is well needed, as you wander onto the creepy, dimly lit platform.
+From the moment you receive your train ticket and leave your belongings with a shrouded devil worshipper; the complimentary glass of Prosecco is well needed as you then wander onto the creepy, dimly lit platform.

 The haunting decor with cobwebs, enveloping eerie haze and the shifty, unnerving characters you spy will keep you on warily on your toes.

 The drinks on board

 You’ll find the rest of the passengers around the Seven Sins bar where an array of cocktails, wines and beers are available from mysteriously dressed bartenders.
 It’s also advisable to pre-order your drinks for the meal.
 There is no stepping off when you eventually step through the train doors!